matiasvlevi/csvdn/README.md

 <br/>

-## get the file as string
+## get the file as a string

 ```js
 let rawfile = csv.getFile();
 let normfile = csv.getFile({ normalized:true });
 ```

 This method acts exactly as `log`, but returns a string of the supposed log.
-The same options apply for getFile, altough the default config is opimal for csv's.
+The same options apply for `getFile`, altough the default config is opimal for writing csv's.

 <br/>